rishi03021994/ARC/README.md

 After you've obtained the correct answer for the current test input grid, you can switch to the next test input grid for the task using the "Next test input" button (if there is any available; most tasks only have one test input).

 When you're done with a task, use the "load task" button to open a new task.

+Answers for above 4 tasks are:
+1. c9e6f938 - All unit cases in train and test grid completed successfully
+2. c1d99e64 - All unit cases in train and test grid completed successfully
+3. 3631a71a - All unit cases in train and test grid completed successfully
+4. ecdecbb3 - All unit cases in train and test grid completed successfully